 This is a syntax error in PHP which tells us that a mistake at the line x stops parsing and executing the program.

 31. How to export data into an Excel file?

 Commonly, the data is obtained in a format supported by Excel.
 For instance, we can write a .csv file, select a separator between fields (a comma for example), and then proceed to open the file with Excel.

 32. How to execute a PHP script from the command line?

 To execute a PHP script, we can use the PHP Command Line Interface (CLI) and specify the file name of the script in this way:

 These were some of the common PHP interview questions that hiring companies are most likely to ask during their interview process.
 We hope these PHP interview questions for freshers as well as professionals will help you regardless of whether you’re about to start your PHP career or are ready to take it to the next level.

 If you’re serious about a PHP development career and want to answer your PHP interview questions more confidently, you’d want to master this language and get more in-depth answers to these questions.
 As such, getting an industry-standard PHP development training will steer you in the right direction.

 Get Your Programming Career on the Right Track With PHP Training

-Simplilearn offers you a convenient and easy-to-learn PHP Training Course which comes with a blended learning delivery model, an enterprise-grade Learning Management System, 24x7 learner assistance and support.
-Plus, the course completion certificate that you receive after successfully completing our PHP Training Course is a feather on your cap which gives you an edge in today’s competition.
+Simplilearn offers you a convenient and easy-to-learn Post Graduate Program In Full Stack Web Development which comes with a blended learning delivery model, 24x7 learner assistance and support and collaboration with Caltech and IBM.
+Plus, the course completion certificate that you receive after successfully completing our Program is a feather on your cap which gives you an edge in today’s competition.